 If you’ve never been in a helicopter (or a bush plane, for that matter), Alaska is the perfect destination to do it in.
 Flightseeing tours show you an Alaska perspective that you can only find – 15,000 feet up.
 Drift over ice fields and glacier crevasses, wind through mountain passes and over green valleys, and get a feel for the vast scope of the vastness – Alaska.
 Go home with a new friend and new knowledge from your conversations with a local Alaska pilot.
 Buckle up!

 Most of us never even think of taking the train in the U.S. but why NOT?
 There is nothing as authentically Alaska as the Alaska Railroad.
 Most of Alaska wasn’t populated until the railroad made entire cities erupt almost overnight.
 You can go farther in Alaska and see more of Alaska by rail – without lifting a finger.
 And you can add a ride by rail to almost any Alaska tour you want.
 So what’s stopping you?

 Where Independence = Inspiring

-Many Alaska visitors want to be more independent, spontaneous, unplanned and adventurous on their trip up north.
-Their idea of a good day is getting totally lost and discovering a new destination they never even knew existed.
+Many Alaska visitors want to be more independent, spontaneous, unplanned, and adventurous on their trip up north.
+Their idea of a good day is getting lost and discovering a new destination they never knew existed.
 Who needs a map??
-Well actually, you do need a map in Alaska but you don’t necessarily need a guide.
-On a self-driving tour, you can get behind the wheel and just DRIVE.
+You may want a map of Alaska, but you don’t necessarily need a guide.
+On a self-driving tour, you can get behind the wheel and DRIVE.